Rhinoplasty Scar Healing: How to Get Rid of Nose Job Scar?

 Treatment of Rhinoplasty Scar

-In most cases, the rhinoplasty scars fade away on their own gradually; however, bad rhinoplasty scars can be treated in four ways; injection of steroids, applying ointments, laser therapy, and revision rhinoplasty.
-Remember that you should consult your doctor before using any of the following methods.
+In most cases, the rhinoplasty scars fade away on their own gradually; however, bad rhinoplasty scars can be treated in four ways: injection of steroids, applying ointments, laser therapy, and revision rhinoplasty.
+Remember to consult your doctor before using any of the following methods.

 Steroid injection